 You'll notice that a vegetarian diet is most often defined by what it excludes, that is, what vegetarians don't eat, rather than what they do eat, which may leave you wondering, so, what do vegetarians eat?

-A vegetarian diet includes just about everything (other than meat, of course!) you can imagine, from slurpees to wheatgrass juice: beans, legumes such as lentils, whole grains such as rice, wheat and quinoa, baked goods and breads including cookies, cakes, croissants and bagels, all vegetables, squash such as pumpkin and butternut squash, fruits, nuts and sea vegetables such as seaweed, processed and chemical foods such as Twinkies, MSG and high-fructose corn syrup, coffee, tea, alcohol, eggs and eggs products (usually), dairy and dairy products (usually) such as ice cream, cheese, milk, cream, butter, cream cheese, soy food products such as edamame and tofu, meat substitutes such as veggie burgers and seitan, all oils, herbs and spices, most seasonings such as soy sauce, Nama Shoyu and hot sauce, and, well, you get the idea!
+A vegetarian diet includes just about everything (other than meat, of course!) you can imagine, from slurpees to wheatgrass juice: beans, legumes such as lentils, whole grains such as rice, wheat and quinoa, baked goods and breads including cookies, cakes, croissants and bagels, all vegetables, squash such as pumpkin and butternut squash, fruits, nuts and sea vegetables such as seaweed, processed and chemical foods such as Twinkies, MSG and high-fructose corn syrup, coffee, tea, alcohol, eggs and eggs products (usually), dairy and dairy products (usually) such as ice cream, cheese, milk, cream, butter, cream cheese, soy food products such as edamame and tofu, meat substitutes such as veggie burgers and seitan, all oils, herbs and spices (including poultry seasoning!), most seasonings such as soy sauce, Nama Shoyu and hot sauce, and, well, you get the idea!